Silicone Compression Molding Complete Guide

 4. Adjust Based on Experience and Testing: Refine settings after testing initial parts.
 Look for signs of improper curing or defects to guide adjustments.
 Keep track of changes.

-5. Check and Control Temperature and Pressure: Use precise instruments for temperature and pressure control.
-Ensure the whole mold is uniformly at the right temperature.
+5. Check and Control Temperature and Pressure: Ensure the whole mold is uniformly at the right temperature.

-1. Cooling Time: Varies with part thickness, shape, and silicone type.
-Ensure part is solidified and safe to handle.
+1. Cooling time varies with part thickness, shape, and silicone type.
+Ensure the part is solidified and safe to handle.
+A freshly made silicone product is always larger in size until it cools down.

 2. Cooling Method: Natural or active cooling.
 Uniform cooling prevents warping.